Article by Jeanne Somma / RVM Enterprises, Inc.

 So, although corporate legal departments may not be able to hold off the rising tide of data, they may be able to anticipate what it will cost them.
 As they continue to be understaffed and overutilized, this teamwork will be paramount to their success.
 Knowledge is power and allows us to be proactive.
 Providing this level of insight will be instrumental in keeping these departments moving in the future.

-Jeanne Somma is the director of analytics and managed review at RVM Enterprises Inc., where she serves as a resource for clients on issues of discovery law and analytics.
+Jeanne Somma is the director of legal innovation & discovery counsel at RVM Enterprises Inc., where she serves as a resource for clients on issues of discovery law and analytics.
 She can be contacted at firstname.lastname@example.org.